 Giselle Wyers is the Donald E. Petersen Endowed Professor of Choral Music at the University of Washington, where she conducts the award-winning University Chorale and teaches graduate and undergraduate courses in choral conducting and music education.
 University Chorale’s latest CD, Resonant Streams (on the MSR Music Recordings label) was reviewed by Gramophone magazine last spring.
 Her semi-professional chorus, Solaris Vocal Ensemble, specializes in the performance of contemporary American choral literature.
 Their premiere album Floodsongs won the The American Prize Ernst Bacon Memorial Award for the Performance of American Music, in the professional ensemble division for 2017-18.

-As a guest conductor, Wyers has led high school honor choirs and all-state choruses in New York (Alice Tully Hall, Lincoln Center), Georgia, Connecticut, Nebraska, Texas, Washington, Alaska, Idaho, and Vancouver, Canada.
+As a guest conductor, Wyers has led high school honor choirs and all-state choruses in New York (Alice Tully Hall, Lincoln Center), Georgia, Missouri, Louisiana, Connecticut, Nebraska, Texas, Washington, Alaska, Idaho, and Vancouver, Canada.
 She has conducted semi-professional ensembles across the United States and in Germany, the Netherlands, Estonia, and Sweden.
-She will direct the California All-State Mixed Chorus in 2019.
+She will direct the Kansas All-State Women’s Chorus in 2020.

 Wyers’ choral works are published by Santa Barbara Music Publishing Company as part of the "Giselle Wyers Choral Series," and have been performed across the United States, Canada, Australia, Cuba, and numerous European cities.
-Wyers is currently composing numerous new works, including a 30-minute choral cycle entitled And All Shall Be Well, commissioned by the Vashon Island Chorale.
+Her latest premiere was a 30 minute choral cycle entitled And All Shall Be Well, commissioned by the Vashon Island Chorale.
 She is also committed to mentoring scholar-writers in the field, and serves on the editorial board of ACDA’s Choral Journal.